Lattice QCD at finite temperature and density: QCD thermodynamics at

 Two practical advantages stand out: (i) only the infrared part of the Dirac spectrum is needed, and (ii) the construction can avoid additional fermion inversions beyond those required for the spectral information.

 Near criticality, scaling predicts $\mathbb{K}_n(\bar\psi\psi)\sim m_\ell^{1/\delta-n+1}\,f_n(z)$, providing a direct bridge between microscopic spectral correlations and macroscopic critical behavior.
-This connection is visualized in the talk through the analogy to ``critical opalescence'' in ordinary fluids: large fluctuations near the critical point are encoded in enhanced cumulants, and here those cumulants are tied to correlations of near-zero Dirac eigenvalues as shown in~\autoref{fig:Pn}.
+Following the presentation in the Lattice 2025 plenary talk on which this proceedings contribution is based, this connection is visualized through the analogy to ``critical opalescence'' in ordinary fluids: large fluctuations near the critical point are encoded in enhanced cumulants, and here those cumulants are tied to correlations of near-zero Dirac eigenvalues as shown in~\autoref{fig:Pn}.